LandRegistry/govuk-frontend-flask/README.md

 ## Features

-This template app uses a number of packages to provide the following features with sensible defaults.
 Please refer to the specific packages documentation for more details.

 ### Asset compression